NPDES

 About NPDES

-In 1972, the United States (U.S.) Environmental Protection Agency (EPA) issued the NPDES program in Section 402 of the Clean Water Act (CWA) to address water pollution by regulating point source pollutants that discharge into the receiving waters of the United States.
-Water runoff from cities, streets, highways, industrial facilities, commercial facilities and construction sites carry pollutants that impair water quality and the recreational use of water.
+In 1972, the United States (U.S.) Environmental Protection Agency (EPA) issued the NPDES Program in Section 402 of the Clean Water Act (CWA) to address water pollution by regulating point source pollutants that discharge into the receiving waters of the United States.
+Water runoff from cities, streets, highways, industrial facilities, commercial facilities and construction sites carries pollutants that impair water quality and the recreational use of water.
 The U.S. EPA and the State Water Boards control runoff and the treatment of storm water through the Construction, Industrial, and Municipal regulatory permit programs.

 - Public Education/Outreach